1Krypt0/old-website/content/posts/resume.md

   - Work
 ---

+If you prefer a PDF version, you can find one [here](https://drive.google.com/file/d/1KwOkKca15Qu0sQ3muh21ADBqYabnHrEr/view?usp=sharing).

 # Experience Summary

 I am a third-year student currently getting a bachelor’s degree in Informatics and Computer Engineering.
 I love getting involved in new environments and meeting new people, because only then can I develop as a person and reach new heights.